Currently Active Clubs

 Students Clubs offer you the opportunity to be involved.
-There are over 30 current clubs on campus that range from a social to political to academic focus.
-If you're interested in starting a club stop by the Office of Student Life in Campus Center 145.
+There are many clubs on campus that range from a social to political to academic focus.
+If you're interested in joining a club please contact the club advisor listed below!

 African Student's Association

-We are a group of African students that will share ideas on how to affect the college and Chico community with our cultures and values.
-It is also intended to raise funds for loans and scholarships to current and future African students at Butte College.
+We are a group that shares ideas on how to affect the college and Chico community with our cultures and values.
+We intend to raise funds for loans and scholarships to current and future African students at Butte College.

 Ag Ambassadors Club